Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

 Some products might not be allowed in some jurisdictions (determined by the client’s domicile) or, for example, US persons may be excluded from the offer (regardless of jurisdiction).

-Client compliance processes — there is a high level of client activity monitoring that takes place in modern banking; most of this is determined by regulations, but not exclusively.
+There is a high level of client activity monitoring that takes place in modern banking; most of this is determined by regulations, but not exclusively.
 For instance, if a bank has given a mortgage to a client who then decides to transfer assets out of the bank, the client would quickly receive a phone call from their relationship manager.

 But this also relates to flow-of-funds analysis (if clients make larger payments, they might need to add additional justification for these payments) or AML-related (Anti-Money Laundering) issues.
 Regulatory client reporting, such as FATCA, AEI, withholding tax, MIFID, etc., also fall under the same category.